talha131/onCrashReboot/content/ict/Collaboration/10-Importance of communication and collaboration through ICT tools.md

 ---
 title: Importance of communication and collaboration through ICT tools
+slug: Importance of communication and collaboration through ICT tools
+weight: 10
+linktitle: ICT for Collaboration
 ---

 In educational settings, communication and collaboration are key to creating a dynamic learning environment.
 Information and Communication Technology (ICT) tools have transformed how educators and students interact, share knowledge, and work together.